Tellusant/docs/trade-secrets.md

 ---
 ### Non-Exhaustive List of Tellusant Confidential Trade Secrets
-We use the word *apparatus* when the trade secret refers to the internal workings of one of our soluions.
+We use the word *method* when the trade secret refers to what our solution is, and apparatus when we refer to whatthe trade secret is.

-- PoluSim Apparatus
+- PoluSim method and apparatus
-- TelluBase apparatus
+- TelluBase method and apparatus
-- PACE - Pricing Aligned with Consumer Economics apparatus
+- PACE - Pricing Aligned with Consumer Economics method and apparatus
-- Stratboard apparatus
+- Stratboard appartus
-- Risk of Nations
+- Risk of Nations method
-- Global Cultural Markers (GCM)
+- Global Cultural Markers (GCM) method

 ---
 ### What Are Trade Secrets